RyanMarcotte/Functional.CQS/docs/pureDI/README.md

 ```

 ```
-// an Functional query handler implementation
+// a Functional query handler implementation
 // actual implementation has not been included as it is not relevant to the example public class GetSystemSettingsForCompanyQueryHandler : IQueryHandler<GetSystemSettingsForCompanyQuery, Result<Option<SystemSettingsForCompany>, Exception>>
 {